GerritCodeReview/plugins_analytics/README.md

 - --aggregate -granularity -g one of email, email_year, email_month, email_day, email_hour defaulting to aggregation by email
 - --extract-branches -r enables splitting of aggregation by branch name and expose branch name in the payload
 - --extract-issues -i enables the extraction of issues from commentLink
-- --botlike-filename-regexps -n comma separated list of regexps that identify a bot-like commit, commits that modify only files whose name is a match will be flagged as bot-like

 NOTE: Timestamp format is consistent with Gerrit's query syntax, see /Documentation/user-search.html for details.